almperr/RobotArm/README.md

 # RobotArm
-This repository contains code for the Android app and Arduino used to control the robot arm.
-This was a lab project for Advanced Object-Oriented Programming, created by Alex Perr and Zach Snyder
+This repository contains code to create a Android Phone Controlled Robot Arm.
+This was a lab project for Advanced Object-Oriented Programming, created by Alex Perr and Zach Snyder.

 <img src="images/rc.PNG" style="width:50%">

+## Files
+- AndroidApp - Contains files used to create the App for the Android Smartphone
+- Arduino - Contains files used for the Arduino

 ## Hardware setup
 An Arduino Uno is connected, via pins, to 3 H-Bridge modules (Adafruit TB6612).
 The H-Bridge modules are then connected to each of the 5 motors.